srinidhi278/srini-demo/README.md

 # srini-demo
-This is my get repository
+This is my get repository.
+Author - Srinidhi